-When most people first see a pair of GPS coordinates, they're left scratching their head trying to figure out what all those degrees and decimals mean.
-Fortunately, once you have a basic understanding of the geographical lines known as latitude and longitude, you'll be able to ready any of the three GPS coordinate formats with ease.
+When most people first see a pair of GPS coordinates, they’re left scratching their head trying to figure out what all those degrees and decimals mean before you know how to read coordinates.
+Fortunately, once you have a basic understanding of the geographical lines known as latitude and longitude, you’ll be able to ready any of the three GPS coordinate formats with ease.

 GPS stands for Global Positioning System, which is a network of 24 manufactured satellites that orbit the earth.
 Using GPS, you can pinpoint an exact location anywhere on the earth, which is why GPS is considered the most accurate tool for navigating and tracking.

 The Department of Defense (DOD) approved the modern GPS constellation in 1973 and began launching satellites just five years later.
 The system became fully operational in 1993.
 To this day, the DOD uses it to help with everything from directing missiles to helping the military get around in unfamiliar territory.
 Civilians have also been able to use GPS for more than 30 years now, which has proven extremely beneficial.